melt-umn/ableC-tensor-algebra/README.md

 ## Todo
 * Handle duplicate tensor use in tensor expressions.
+* Extend test-suite to test correctness of code gen
 * Fix tensor computation in assignment to scalar.
 * Implement sparse and dense functions over tensor accesses for tensor expressions
 * Investigate and implement loop parallelization where possible